Understanding Separation Anxiety

 Gradual exposure and confidence building

-Supporting children to face separations in a paced, supportive way that builds confidence over time.
+We support children to face separations in a paced, supportive way that builds confidence over time.
+The Australian Psychological Society recognises gradual exposure as a core component of effective anxiety treatment in children [2].

 Parent and caregiver guidance